diseasemodeling/COVID19/README.md

       [Run model (link)](https://colab.research.google.com/drive/1GXs3hBg68w23-Kv5GCFQI30KKRxsfyFP)

 2. In Colab, click on 'Runtime-->Run all'.
-Follow instructions given by the model to enter decisons you would like to evaluate for
+Follow instructions given by the model to enter decisons you would like to evaluate
-    - Reduction in contacts (social distancing measures)
-    - Contact tracing and testing capacity
-    - Universal testing capacity

 ## Model download and info

    - [Model on GitHub](https://github.com/diseasemodeling/COVID19)